morristech/MultiCursorAdapter/README.md

 #### Swap the Cursor

 Android prefers [Loaders](http://developer.android.com/guide/components/loaders.html) for this loading stuff.
 You can use it also with the MultiCursorAdapter.
-In the onLoadFinished you have to swap the cursors.
+In the [onLoadFinished()](http://developer.android.com/reference/android/app/LoaderManager.LoaderCallbacks.html#onLoadFinished(android.content.Loader<D>, D)) method you have to swap the cursors.
 But the MultiCursorAdapter needs a second parameter, the position for the cursor.
 The position defines the order of all cursors.

 ```java
   @Override